 Our success is largely attributed to our wonderful volunteers and their dedication to helping New Orleanians.
 We thank all New Orleans’ volunteers, past, present and future, for their efforts—we couldn’t rebuild without YOU!

 All volunteers must be 15 or older.
-Work projects are Monday – Thursday 8:30 a.m. – 4:00 p.m.
-A minimum of two workdays is preferred.
+Work projects are Monday – Friday 9 a.m. – 4:00 p.m.
 All volunteers will be asked to sign waivers of liability (those under 18 will require a parent or guardian signature), but will also be given a safety overview and general orientation onsite.

 Jobs performed on the house will vary according to the work scope and may consist of skilled or unskilled tasks, such as painting, carpentry, landscaping, etc. Usually, no more than 15-25 people will be placed at each site.
 Volunteers may be spread out among two or more sites, depending on the work scope.

 For all projects, Rebuilding Together New Orleans provides: